bwilli08/SoccerElo/README.md

 Databases project for CPE 365.
 Using data from clubelo.com, create more advanced/useful queries related to club/nation/league elo.

-All date queries should be of the form DD/MM/YYYY.
+All date queries should be of the form YYYY-MM-DD.

 List of Queries (Michael)
 5) For Date X, return the top 32 teams